Secrets of running a successful Sprint Review meeting

-What is the flow for the Sprint Review?
+What Is the Flow for the Sprint Review?

 Still do not know where to start?
 The following chart gives insights into what the meeting’s flow could look like.

 This is just an example.
-Remember that the Sprint Review should be an interactive event, in which attendees ask questions to each other, but also where stakeholders can use and play around with the features that were created.
+Remember that the Sprint Review should be an interactive event, in which attendees ask questions of each other, but also where stakeholders can use and play around with the features that were created.

-Sprint Review vs Sprint Retrospective: What is the Difference Between Them?
+Sprint Review vs. Sprint Retrospective: What Is the Difference Between Them?